 Songs from the Last Page, March – October 2022

 Songs from the Last Page is a brand-new collection of songs created by Chamber Music Scotland, each one taking the last page of a book and transforming it into music.
 In 2022, the project will deliver a special programme of song-writing workshops and live performances at book festivals, libraries and community groups across Scotland.
-Enjoy upcoming performances at Borders Book Festival (Melrose) in June and at Fèis an Eilein (Skye) in July.
+Enjoy upcoming performances at An Crùbh on the Isle of Skye in August

 Wigtown Book Festival, 23 September – 2 October 2022 & year-round